luatil/100-days-of-cuda/README.md

 Wrote a simple reverse array kernel.
 Goal was to understand better how the `__syncthreads` directive works.

+#### Day 07

+Wrote a Tiled MatMul Kernel.
+Finished chapter 4 and started chapter 5 from PMPP.
+Wrote a simple program to query cuda device properties.

 ### Notes

 ### Compiling directly to ptx